Types of Courses at Lincoln

 Undergraduate Bachelors Degree - BA / BSc

-Honours degrees form the largest group of Higher Education qualifications.
-Typical courses last for three years on a full-time basis and lead to a Bachelors degree with honours.
+Undergraduate honours degrees form the largest group of Higher Education qualifications.
+Courses typically last for three years on a full-time basis and lead to a Bachelors degree with honours.

-This is a four-year programme with a wider range of taught units, usually including a research element in the final year.
+This is usually a four-year programme with a wider range of taught units, often including a research element in the final year.
 This type of degree can be used for advanced entry to postgraduate education.